-(1) A fingerprint background check by the Montana Department of Justice and Federal Bureau of Investigation is required for the following:

-(a) all individuals listed on the application; $\underline{and}$

-(b) employees defined in 50-46-302, MCA; and

-(c) remains as proposed, but is renumbered (b).

-(5) Results of background checks must be received prior to: approval of any application.

-(a) approval of any application; and

-(b) issuance of a marijuana employee permit.
+- (1) A fingerprint background check by the Montana Department of Justice and Federal Bureau of Investigation is required for the following: - (a) all individuals listed on the application; and - (b) employees defined in 50-46-302, MCA; and - (c) remains as proposed, but is renumbered (b). - (2) through (4) remain as proposed. - (5) Results of background checks must be received prior to: approval of any application. - (a) approval of any application; and - (b) issuance of a marijuana employee permit. - (6) remains as proposed.